Farmers in Transition: Taking Charge in Stressful Times

 Meeting Other Needs

-Oklahoma State University Cooperative Extension Services’ Intensive Financial Management and Planning Support (IFMAPS) is a fee-based program that program provides specially trained financial specialists who will work with individual families to analyze the financial condition of their business.
-These specialists also help the families develop and evaluate a comprehensive business plan.
-IFMAPS provides the kind of assistance necessary for decision makers to: 1) Accurately evaluate the financial health of their businesses, 2) Identify and assess the options available to their businesses, 3) Develop appropriate business strategies to improve their financial future, and 4) Implement strategies within their business framework.
-For more information, contact your local Extension office or call 1-800-522-3755.
+Oklahoma State University Cooperative Extension Services’ Farm Financial Planning Assistance & Benchmarking is a free program that provides specially trained financial specialists who will work with individual families to analyze the financial condition of their business.
+This program provides the kind of assistance necessary for decision makers to:

 Improving Record Keeping Skills

 Accurate records will not guarantee increased profits, but generally keeping complete records can improve the accuracy of income tax information, help farmers get needed credit, and provide an accurate and sound basis for all management decisions.
-OSU has on-line resources on adapting Quicken®, a popular personal finance software, for farm use (see agecon.okstate.edu/quicken).
-For a recordbook form that can be filled out by hand, go to agecon.okstate.edu/farmbook
+OSU has on-line resources on adapting Quicken®, a popular personal finance software, for farm use.
+For a recordbook form that can be filled out by hand, visit the Oklahoma Farm and Ranch Account Book webpage.

 Developing Job Skills and Searching for Off-Farm Jobs

 Workforce Oklahoma Centers provide career counseling, skills assessment, training for new workers, job search assistance, and referrals to specialized programs and services.
-For more information, see the Oklahoma Department of Commerce website: www.okcommerce.gov.
+For more information, visit the Oklahoma Department of Commerce website.

 Seeking Sound Legal Advice